 Instead of only seeing prices in one currency, visitors have the option to manually change currencies as needed.

-The admin panel contains all foreign currencies, which can be enabled and configured for the frontend.
-The currency switcher can be shown in pages, posts, via widgets, or in the navigation bar.
+The admin panel contains all foreign currencies, ready for you to drag and drop, enable/disable, and configure for the frontend.
+You can display the currency switcher in pages, posts, via widgets, or in the navigation bar.

-Yahoo!
-Finance is used for currency conversion rates, allowing you to calculate and display prices automatically.
+This plugin deploys Yahoo!
+Finance API, allowing you to calculate and display prices automatically.

 The pro version includes a feature that automatically detects the visitor’s country based on IP address, so the correct currency and accurate prices are instantly provided to him.

-When adding a new currency, the new row appears at the bottom of the currency list whenever a new currency is added.
-Select a currencies from the dropdown menu that includes 160+ currencies.
+When adding a new currency, the new row appears at the bottom of the currency list.
+Select a currency from the dropdown menu that includes 160+ currencies.

 The preview sample amount and the current conversion rate will appear in the same row.
-You can add currency conversion fee that will be included in the purchase price.
+You can add a custom currency conversion fee that will be included in the purchase price.

 Go to WooCommerce > YayCurrency > Display Options to choose where to display the currency switcher.